 Crossing a Year off the Contract Calendar

-Following the conclusion of this season, Ryan Getzlaf and Corey Perry will each be in the final year of pricey and restrictive contracts.
-The team will be one season away from offloading $16.875 million of cap hit off their roster and the two no-movement clauses that come with them.
+Following the conclusion of this season, Ryan Getzlaf and Corey Perry will each be in the penultimate year of pricey and restrictive contracts.
+The team will be one season closer to offloading $16.875 million of cap hit off their roster and the two no-movement clauses that come with them.
 While the Ducks may negotiate new contracts for them, the production from both players would dictate a much lower asking price and much shorter contract term.

 Retiring Niedermayer’s Number Means Happy Memories

 The Ducks will be retiring Scott Niedermayer’s number 27 on Feb.
 17 before the Ducks play the Washington Capitals.
 There’s no better remedy for a depressing season than reminiscing about the glory days.
 There is sure to be video tribute with a fair share of 2007 Stanley Cup celebration highlights during his jersey retirement ceremony, especially for the man who won the Conn Smythe Trophy.